 History of the Student Center Project

-Now slated for completion in fall 2024, construction for the Student Center will begin in spring 2022, ushering in a new era in the Hopkins experience.
+Now slated for completion in 2025, site work for the Student Center will begin in spring 2021, ushering in a new era in the Hopkins experience.
 The Center will provide an inviting, inclusive, and accessible space for all Hopkins students to connect and unwind.

 From the Hub: In Hopkins Student Center planning, ‘nearly everything is on the table’

 A film screening room.
 A gaming space.
 A rooftop terrace.
 A test kitchen.
 The ideas keep coming for the new Hopkins Student Center, and the project team wants more.
 Continue reading on the Hub…